stcucufa/dodo/README.md

     Markdown }, and HTML is too heavy to author by hand.
-It looks like a stripped-down XML and is easy to parse, with the goal to also make it easy to extend and transform into other output formats (like HTML but also { eg } plain text or { latex }) using an XSLT-like language (which should use the Dodo syntax, of course;
-    this is future work).
-This is mostly a fun experiment and should remain so in the foreseeable future; it is { em not } claiming to be of any use to anyone, anywhere, ever. }
+It looks like a stripped-down XML and is easy to parse, with the goal to also make it easy to extend and transform into other output formats (such as HTML but also { eg }, plain text or { latex }) with an XSLT-like language (using the Dodo syntax, of course). { strong This is only a fun experiment with no claim of being of any use to anyone, anywhere, ever.} }

     { p A Dodo document looks like this: }